 Categories

 · Operation while impaired – blood alcohol concentration (80 plus)

-The accused was released from custody and is scheduled to appear before the Ontario Court of Justice in North Bay on Tuesday, September 2, 2025.
-Additionally, the individual received a 90-day Administrative Driver’s Licence Suspension (ADLS), and the vehicle was impounded for seven days.
+The accused was released from custody and is scheduled to appear before the Ontario Court of Justice in North Bay on January 6, 2026.
+Additionally, they received a 90-day Administrative Driver’s Licence Suspension (ADLS), and the vehicle was impounded for seven days.

+Categories